Derivatives of Parsing Expression Grammars: Derivative parsing

-To compute derivatives of parsing expressions, I introduce two new parsing expressions to represent failure states: $\varnothing$ and $\infty$; $\varnothing(\str) = \infty(\str) = \left(\fail, \str\right)$. $\varnothing$ represents a generic parse failure, while $\infty$ represents a left-recursive infinite loop, which this algorithm can detect and terminate on.
-To resolve backtracking choices I also introduce a new expression $\ell_i$ which signifies a successful match of a lookahead expression.

-Derivative parsing essentially tries all possible parses concurrently; since parsing expression grammars are inherently unambiguous they are actually better suited to this approach than context free grammars.
-Nonetheless, tracking exactly which constructs in the current parse tree can match against or consume the current character is the key problem in this algorithm.
-To solve this problem I introduce the concept of a \emph{backtracking generation} (or \emph{generation}) as a way to account for backtracking choices in the parsing process.
-Generation $0$ is a straightforward parse where each character is consumed at the lowest possible subexpression in the parse tree, while higher generations represent backtracking decisions that occurred at some earlier point in the parse and have not yet been resolved.
-I will denote a set of generations with uppercase sans-serif characters, such that $\g{X} = \{x_0, x_1, \cdots x_k\}$, where the indices $0..k$ are assigned from smallest value to largest value.
-I define two functions $back$ and $match$ from parsing expressions to sets of backtracking generations; they will be described in more detail below, but essentially $back(\varphi)$ is the set of backtracking generations currently being parsed by $\varphi$ while $match(\varphi)$ is the subset of $back(\varphi)$ which has successfully matched.
-The values of $back$ and $match$ for all expressions are defined in Table~\ref{back-match-table}; some compound expressions such as sequence and alternation need additional bookkeeping information (listed in square brackets) to perform these calculations.
-Note that $back$ and $match$ for a nonterminal $A$ are essentially fixed point computations where $A$ acts like an infinite loop $\infty$ if encountered recursively.
+Derivative parsing essentially tries all possible parses concurrently; since parsing expression grammars are inherently unambiguous, they may actually be better suited to this approach than context-free grammars.
+Nonetheless, tracking exactly which expressions in the current parse tree can match against or consume the current character is the key problem in this algorithm.
+To solve this problem, the algorithm uses the concept of \emph{backtracking generations} (\emph{generations}) as a way to account for choices in the parsing process.
+Each backtracking generation represents a point in the input at which a parsing expression may have matched and ceased to consume input.
+Generation $0$ is the ``leftmost'' ongoing parse, where each new character is consumed by the first subexpression of any sequence expression, while higher generations represent backtracking decisions that occurred at some earlier point and have not yet been resolved.
+Expressions may have multiple outstanding backtracking decisions; to represent this, a set of generations is denoted with uppercase sans-serif characters, such that $\g{X} = \{x_0, x_1, \cdots, x_k\}$, where the indices $0, \cdots, k$ are assigned from smallest to largest value.

-One key idea for compound expressions is translating the backtracking generation sets of their subexpressions into a single space of backtracking generations.
-To perform this operation I define composition of generation sets as $\of{\g{F}}{\g{G}} = \{f_i : i \in \g{G}\}$.
-I also define a new map expression $\alpha[\g{A},m]$ which performs this composition; $\g{A}$ is the map to compose, while $m$ is the maximum generation.
-Alternation expressions $\alpha/\beta$ are annotated with $[\g{A},\g{B},m]$, where $\g{A}$ and $\g{B}$ are the mapping sets for $\alpha$ and $\beta$, respectively, and $m$ is the maximum backtracking generation for the expression; these annotations allow the separate backtracking generations for $\alpha$ and $\beta$ to be expressed in a consistent manner as generations of $\alpha/\beta$.